BabyLing – How do children learn languages?

 Do you have a child below three years of age?
 Are you interested in contributing to the advancement of our knowledge on how children learn languages?

-All our studies take place in the Department of Psychology at the University of Oslo:
+All our studies take place in our baby-friendly lab at the Department of Psychology, University of Oslo:

-The project has been and is being funded by external grants from Switzerland, Malaysia, as well as internal grants from the University of Oslo.
+The projects have been and are being funded by external grants from Norway (FRIPRO, SPARK), Switzerland, Malaysia, as well as internal grants from the University of Oslo.

 Eye-tracking, tablet-based paradigms, acoustic analyses, ERP, imitation games, computational modelling.